-As you recall, on the first day of operations, the T-Shirt business sold T-shirts for 1200 on account that cost 800 to make (Simon, 2020).
-The revenue recognition principle allows revenue to be recorded when:
+Recall the example of the T–shirts in the coffee shop business from Unit 3.
+On the first day of operations, the business sold T–shirts that cost $800 to make on account for $1,200.
+The revenue recognition principle (Simon, 2021) allows revenue to be recorded when three conditions are met:

-the benefits can be objectively measured,
+the benefits can be objectively measured

-the amount is realizable, and
+the amount is realizable

-the earnings process is substantially complete.
+the earnings process is substantially complete